InteractiveCourses/Interactive/EN/05-Lists/02-test.md

 [slide]
-# List – Data Structure
+# List – Test
-When we create an object of type, we indicate the **type** of the elements, which will be hold in
+When we create an object of type List<T>, we indicate the **type** of the elements, which will be hold in

 Let’s Begin!
 [/slide]